ESG Data

 Utilization rate for women*1and % returning to work*2 100 100 100 100 100

-• Percentage returning to work: After giving birth, percentage of people working continuously when child has turned 1 year old
+• Percentage of women returning to work: After giving birth, percentage of people working continuously when child has turned 1 year old

-• Utilization rate for men: Number of men taking childcare leave ÷ Number whose spouses gave birth × 100
+• Utilization rate for men: Number of men taking childcare leave ÷ number whose spouses gave birth × 100.
+The utilization rate may exceed 100%, as male employees whose spouses gave birth in the previous fiscal year may take childcare leave in the current fiscal year.

 • Source: Statistics on national average childcare leave utilization rate for men and women, taken from Basic Survey of Gender Equality in Employment Management; Ministry of Health, Labour and Welfare